zarthur/CSCC-Android-Mobile-Applications-Notes/week_11/readme.md

 ```

 Next, we can add code to provide functionality to the new menu item.
 To do
 this, we'll need to create an implicit intent.
-Like explict intents we created
+Like explicit intents we created
 previously, we'll use the *Intent* class to do this.
 For each intent, the
 primary information we have to provide are the intent's action and the data
 to operate on.
 When we used an explicit intent previously, we added code